snowplow-product/msc-schema-ci-tool/README.md

 curl -L "http://dl.bintray.com/snowplow/snowplow-generic/schema-ci-0.1.0.zip" | jar xv
 ```

-In order to be able to perform any task, you need to supply an organization id (UUID),
+In order to be able to perform any task, you need to supply credentials of a user which you will use for CI purposes.
-a username and a password.
-You should be able to obtain them from Insights UI:
-- The organization ID can be extracted from the Insights page URL
-- The username and password can be obtained by creating an admin user for your organization that you will use for CI
+These credentials come in form of a username and a password which can be obtained by creating an __admin__
-  purposes
+user for your organization from the dedicated Insights UI page.

 ## Usage